alyakin314/alyakin314.github.io/pages/research.md

 ---
 ### Submitted Publications
 #### 2019
-[//]: # 2.
-F. Rahman, N. Finkelstein, **A. Alyakin**, N. A Gilotra, J. Trost, S. P. Schulman, and S. Saria, Using Machine Learning Tools for Early Prediction of Cardiogenic Shock in Patients with Acute Decompensated Heart Failure, submitted, 2019.
+2. F. Rahman, N. Finkelstein, **A. Alyakin**, N. A Gilotra, J. Trost, S. P. Schulman, and S. Saria, Using Machine Learning Tools for Early Prediction of Cardiogenic Shock in Patients with Acute Decompensated Heart Failure, submitted, 2020.
 1. **A. Alyakin**, Y. Qin, and  C. E. Priebe, [LqRT: Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test in Python](https://arxiv.org/abs/1911.11922), submitted, 2019.
+{: reversed="reversed"}

 ### Theses
 2. **A. Alyakin**, Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test in Python, a thesis submitted to The Johns Hopkins University in conformity with the requirements for the degree of Master of Science in Engineering, 2019.